Oktopost/Squid/Docs/Source/References/Select/having.rst

 	public function having(string $exp, $bind = []): static

-The behaviour of this method is identical to :ref:`select_where`, expect that all expressions are appended to the ``HAVING`` clause.
+The behaviour of this method is identical to :ref:`select_where`, except that all expressions are appended to the ``HAVING`` clause.

 ----------